• Skip to primary navigation

 • Flax Meal Flax meal is made by grinding up flaxseeds.
 They are high in fiber, omega 3 fatty acids, and phytochemicals.

 • Chocolate Chips Because kids love them!
 Use standard or mini-sized, semi-sweet or dark chocolate.
-Use dairy-free chocolate chips to make this a completely dairy-free recipe if your child has a milk allergy.

 Here’s a quick overview of the steps to make these bliss balls.
 For the full list of ingredients and instructions, scroll down to the recipe.